Series: multi-email automations

 To expand a series, use the Add email button below the last email in the series.

-When you add an email, the last email in the series is duplicated to give you a relevant starting point but the new email must be customized before it can be enabled.
+When you add an email, the last email in the series is duplicated to give you a relevant starting point.
+The new email can then be customized by using the Actions menu.

 Select the linked time at the top of the corresponding email's card.
 Suggested timeframes are listed for each automation type but may be customized to your preference.

 It is important to consider how many emails a subscriber might receive in a short period due to automations and newsletter sending.
-Being strategic about your delay timing will help to avoid over-sending to your contacts and increasing your unsubscribe rate.
+Being strategic about your delays will help avoid overwhelming your contacts and minimize your unsubscribe or complaint rate.

 If there is only one email in an automation, you won't be able to delete it.
 To stop the automation, use the toggle switch for the automation overall.